vazudevan/certinfo/README.md

 A tool to display server certificate details.
 With an option to choose Client TLS version.

 # Overview
-Openssl can be used to obtain the certificate info, however it needs one to remember openssl command options and quriks.
+Openssl can be used to obtain the certificate info, however it needs one to remember openssl command options.
 The tool makes it simpler.

 `certinfo` is useful to check TLS Version supported by remote servers, you can also specify client TLS version to use.